-On July 1, 2022, the Company completed its acquisition of the India ATM business of FIS Payment Solutions & Services Private Limited for consideration of \$19 million, of which \$12 million has been paid in cash.
+On July 1, 2022, the Company completed its acquisition of the India ATM business of FIS Payment Solutions & Services Private Limited for consideration of \$19 million, of which \$12 million was paid in cash in 2022.
+The remaining consideration, net of working capital adjustments, was paid in 2024.
 The India ATM business acquisition did not have a material impact on the Company's Consolidated Financial Statements.